Beverley Anne Yamamoto

 Contribution to society

 Beverley is active in patient advocacy around rare diseases.
-She is president of HAEJ, a registered non-profit organization supporting patients with hereditary angioedema (HAE).
-She is also on the Board of Directors of the international HAE patient organization with his headquarters in the US, HAEi.
-She is also on the Board of Directors of the Discovery Consortium, a registered non-profit aimed at increasing the diagnosis rate of HAE patients.
-In her spare time Beverley loves to study opera and regularly performs with local amateur opera groups.
+She is vice president of HAEJ, a registered non-profit organization supporting patients with hereditary angioedema (HAE).
+She is also on the Board of Directors of the international HAE patient organization with its headquarters in the US, HAEi and a member of the Board of Directors of the Discovery Consortium, a registered non-profit aimed at increasing the diagnosis rate of HAE patients.
+In her spare time, Beverley loves to study opera and regularly performs with local amateur opera groups.

 https://haej.org/